Ray Chang (baseball): Minnesota Twins

+Cincinnati Reds

 On January 4, 2013, Chang signed a minor league contract with the Cincinnati Reds organization.
 He split the year between the Triple-A Louisville Bats and the Double-A Pensacola Blue Wahoos, accumulating a .268/.332/.345 slash line with 3 home runs and 21 RBI.
 The following season, he again split the year between Louisville and Pensacola, posting a .235/.299/.302 batting line in 54 games.
 He elected free agency on November 4, 2014, and re-signed with the Reds organization on December 19.
 He spent the 2015 season in Pensacola, appearing in 88 games with the team and batting .283/.366/.371.

 On September 7, 2015, Chang played all nine positions in one game, pitching a scoreless ninth inning.
 He split the 2016 season between Pensacola and Louisville, hitting a combined .257/.316/.304 with 20 RBI.
+Chang elected free agency following the season on November 7.

 On January 14, 2017, Chang retired from professional baseball and took over the baseball operations for MLB China.

 International career

 Chang was a member of the China national baseball team competing in the 2009 World Baseball Classic (WBC).
-Although Chang was born in America, he is eligible to compete for Chinese national team because both of his parents were born in China.
+Although Chang was born in the United States, he is eligible to compete for the Chinese national team because both of his parents were born in China.

-Chang is one of three players, along with Zhenwang Zhang and Liu Kai, affiliated with a Major League club to make the Chinese team.
+Chang was one of three players, along with Zhenwang Zhang and Liu Kai, affiliated with a Major League club to make the Chinese team.
 As a shortstop, Chang forced the Chinese team captain, Yufeng Zhang, to move to first base.
-Chang homered and drove in two runs while going 3-4 with a slick defensive play to help China beat Chinese Taipei 4-1 on March 7, 2009, for China's first WBC win.
+Chang homered and drove in two runs while going 3–4 with a slick defensive play to help China beat Chinese Taipei 4–1 on March 7, 2009, for China's first WBC win.

 Chang was selected to play for China in the 2013 World Baseball Classic.
 Chang also represented China in the 2017 World Baseball Classic.
 The team was eliminated from 1st Round Pool play with 3 losses.
-He is representing China in the 2023 World Baseball Classic.
+He represented China in the 2023 World Baseball Classic.